nick-kanakis/effective-java-in-a-nutshell/README.md

 *range, rangeClosed*

-Both methods take the starting value of the range as the first parameter and the end value of the range as the second parameter.
+Both methods take the starting value of the range as the first parameter and the end value of the range as the second parameter, and return a stream of that size.
 But range is exclusive, whereas rangeClosed is inclusive.

 **Creating a Stream**

 You can use *Stream.of* to create a stream.